wallstation13/wallstation13/wallstation_modules/guidelines.md

 ## Afterword

 It might seem like a lot to take in, but if we remain consistent, it will save us a lot of headache in the long run, once we start having to resolve conflicts manually.
-Thanks to a bit more scrupulous documentation, it will be immediately obvious what changes were done and where and by which features, things will be a lot less ambiguous and messy.
+Thanks to a bit more scrupulous documentation, it will be immediately obvious what changes were done, where and by which commit, things will be a lot less ambiguous and messy.

 Best of luck in your coding.
 Remember that the community is there for you, if you ever need help.
 ### And a shoutout to Novasector who has the file I have based this one on